By MICK ROBERTS ©

 There were secret rituals, passwords and handshakes, with members wearing regalia.
 The book, Temperance in Australia (1889) states: “This organisation exercises a very powerful political influence, and it is ever ready to use it in support of candidates for parliamentary honours who are prepared to favour temperance legislation”.

-The Southern Cross Division of the Sons of Temperance was formed at Kiama in February 1868 – a month before a National Division was created.
-The Hope of Illawarra was established at Wollongong in May 1868 and the Illawarra divisions grew to be a dominant force in the fight against drunkenness over the following decades.
+The Southern Cross Division of the Sons of Temperance was formed at Kiama, on the NSW South Coast, in February 1868 – a month before a National Division was created.
+The Hope of Illawarra was established at nearby Wollongong in May 1868 and the Illawarra divisions grew to be a dominant force in the fight against drunkenness over the following decades.

 The Sydney Sons of Temperance Brass Band headed over 60 marchers decked-out in the movement’s regalia carrying banners in a parade of strength from the Wollongong School of Arts, down Smith Street, to Harbour Street, Market Square, Corrimal Street and onto “Mr Fraser’s Temperance Hotel” in Crown Street in January 1869.